Body corporate manager

 - how the engagement can be terminated.

-- state that the manager is required to carry out all the functions of the committee and each executive member of the committee
+- that the manager must carry out all the functions of the committee and each executive member of the committee

-- state the way to work out payment for the manager’s services.
+- the way to work out payment for the manager’s services.

 The engagement will end either:

-- at the end of the body corporate’s next annual general meeting held after the general meeting in which the engagement is approved, or
+- at the end of the body corporate’s next annual general meeting after the general meeting where the engagement was approved

 - 12 months after the day the engagement began.